 Introduces the student to the basic principles of web design using HTML/XHTML and CSS.
 An emphasis is placed on semantic design, usability, accessibility, and project-based learning.
-Spring semesters, even years.
+Offered as needed.

 COM 288 RHETORIC AND PERSUASION (3)

 This course in classical and contemporary rhetorical theory uses theories of language, representation, and communication to critique public discourse and create oral and written arguments designed for the public sphere.
 Spring semesters.